-A star can be stable however if only a certain fraction of its inner core is isothermal.
+A star can be stable however if only a certain fraction of its inner core is isothermal (so long as its own gravitational binding energy is negligible).
 Even with dT/dr = 0 it can sustain a certain pressure at its edge.
-Once that pressure is exceeded however. the core must contract and develop a temperature gradient.
-That means it must radiate and evolve, i.e., shrink further.
+Once that combination of core mass (binding) and pressure is exceeded however. the core must contract.
+Once it starts to contrac it either become degenerate or contracts rapidly.